FuckComputer/FuckComputer-Python/README.md

 And it will work!

 ### Windows
-No support for Windows yet.
+Partial support for Windows.

+Python scripts are for any platforms, but `fuckcomputer` on Windows is not tested.

 > *Windows is a piece of SHIT!*
 > -- Chi\_Tang
 ## Usage
-WIP
+Follow the instructions in the script.

 ## License
 GPL-3.0